-C. Develop new and innovative programs that address the needs of unique communities and consumer groups.
-Working closely with our community providers, we will explore grassroots models and expand services that address population needs and preferences.
-This includes our new Peer Ambassador program, which appoints outreach liaisons in commercial corridors who also serve as neighborhood liaisons to our service network.
-July 2020 to June 2024 In FY 2019-20, we developed plans to launch new neighborhood-based programs, focused on seven supervisorial districts identified through our needs assessment as having lower participation rates in our services.
+July 2020 In FY 2019-20, we developed plans to launch new neighborhood-based programs, focused on seven 2024 supervisorial districts identified through our needs assessment as having lower participation rates in our services.
 These eight new programs, developed by the communities to be served and tailored for each neighborhood, were slated to start in Spring 2020 but were disrupted by the COVID-19 pandemic.
 In the last year, these programs have adjusted their approaches to fit the current context and safety requirements.
 We will continue to provide support to these pilot programs over the next year.
-D. Support consumers to meet their needs safely during the coronavirus emergency and recovery.
-In coordination with the City's emergency response, DAS will provide adapted, enhanced, and/or new resources to support older and disabled adults to meet their needs safely in the context of COVID-19.
-During the immediate pandemic response and long-term recovery, we will ensure services are accessible and tailored to meet the unique situations of our community members.
-March 2020 to TBD DAS continues to support the ongoing adaptation and function of services for clients during the COVID-19 pandemic.
+March DAS continues to support the ongoing adaptation and 2020 to function of services for clients during the COVID-19 TBD pandemic.
 We have coordinated the order and delivery of personal protective equipment (PPE) for use by provider staff and clients.
 We are supporting modification of services to align with public health requirements, such as shifting congregate meals to take-away services and transitioning to virtual or telephone formats wherever possible.
 We also have supported several new services in response to the pandemic.
 For example, the Coronavirus Emergency Response Volunteer (CERV) program, provided by Shanti Project, coordinates with the DAS Benefit and Resource Hub to match volunteers with older adults and adults with disabilities sheltering at home.
-We will continue to support program changes and work to address barriers to service delivery as we navigate the COVID-19 pandemic.
+We will continue to support program changes and work to address barriers to service delivery as we navigate the COVID-19 pandemic. to June 2024 March 2020 to